changetocoding/CSharpJames/Lesson03-linq.md

     }
 ```

-# Other
+# Linq

-Linq: Pull vs push

-IEnumerable: you can iterate through me

-Have to implement 3 things

-yield return keyword as simpler way of doing it.

-1. Lists, Arrays ...

-2. Iterate

-3 for ... /if ...

-4. Ienumberable : list, array, dictionary ... implements this.
+- Ienumberable : list, array, dictionary ... implements this.

-7. Linq - since enumberables are so important.
+- Linq - since enumberables are so important.
 Lets create some helper methods to do common stuff on them.
-But we work out how to do it efficently and lazily so you dont have to
+But c# works out how to do it efficently and lazily so you dont have to.

-8. Yield Return Keywords
+- Yield Return Keywords
 ```csharp
         public static IEnumerable<int> DavidsEnumerable2YieldImpl()
         {